haihala/whoops-all-grapplers/docs/2. Areas/core/combos.md

 - Switching characters is easier

 # Theory: Many of the aformentioned are a result of removing target's agency
+The logic below is convoluted but I stand by it.
+Only read if highly motivated.

 Assertions:
 1. People often don't like touch of death games
 2. Landing multiple hits feels good